SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 ## Deploy a proxy of the multi-modal LLM via the Model Library

-In exercise [03-prompt-llm](exercises/03-prompt-llm.ipynb) you will also need a deployment of the **GPT-4o Mini** model, because we will use openAI's API directly and also use that model for a Retrieval Augmented Generation (RAG) workflow later.
+In exercise [03-prompt-llm](exercises/03-prompt-llm.ipynb) you will also need a deployment of the **GPT-4.1 mini** model, because we will use openAI's API directly and also use that model for a Retrieval Augmented Generation (RAG) workflow later.

 ![Model Library 1/3](images/model-library.png)